 - Colonial towns – most of La Palma's architecture is still old-timey and unspoiled.
 The capital city has some of the most beautiful colonial structures you have ever seen.
 The cobbled streets lead to a range of modest or palatial colorful homes.

 - Volcanoes – the southern part of the island is lined with active but dormant volcanoes called the Cumbre Vieja.
-Climbers and hikers can have fun reaching the summit but if you prefer not to hike, you can still enjoy views of the volcanoes from the ground.
+Climbers and hikers can have fun reaching the summit, but if you prefer not to hike, you can still enjoy views of the volcanoes from the ground.
+At the end of 2021, the biggest Vulcano eruption stopped.
+It destroyed many homes and roads.
+The lava will stay warm for quite some time, and visiting it makes you feel really small.

 - National parks – the national park is located within the stratovolcano of Caldera de Taburiente.
-There are magnificent views of the island from within the park as well as other interesting things to see like a colorful waterfall and miles of trees.
+There are magnificent views of the island from within the park and other interesting things to see, like a colorful waterfall and miles of trees.

 - La Geria – wine lovers can expect to have a nice time exploring the vineyards in La Geria for a glimpse into the winemaking process.